visit-dav/visit/src/doc/tutorials/VisIt_Basics.rst

 8. You should now see both a Pseudocolor and Mesh plot.

 .. figure:: images/Basics-PcMesh.png

+   A Pseudocolor and mesh plot displayed in a visualization window

 9. Highlight the Pseudocolor plot in the Plot list.
 10. Click the *Hide/Show* button.